about Collaborate and Innovate

 Further opportunities after the professional development training programme

-Once you’ve taken part in our professional development training programme, you’ll be invited to submit an expression of interest for a 12-month action-research partnership project with a Virtual School (VS) in the Midlands.
+Once our 26 organisations have taken part in our professional development training programme, they’ll be invited to submit an expression of interest for a 12-month action-research partnership project with a Virtual School (VS) in the Midlands.
 This project will explore an area of enquiry bespoke to the cultural organisation and partnering VS, shaped around the question “How do we best engage care-experienced children and young people with arts and culture?”

 There are 10 places for arts and cultural organisations on this project.

-After you’ve completed the professional development training programme, we’ll connect you to your local Virtual Schools who are eager to make new partnerships.
-Completing the training gives them the assurance that you understand safeguarding practice, the context for their children and young people, and that you are committed to achieving shared outcomes.
+Want to know what else is really great?
+After our 26 organiations have completed the professional development training programme, we’ll connect them to their local Virtual Schools who are eager to make new partnerships.
+Completing the training gives Virtual Schools the assurance that these organisations understand safeguarding practices, the context for their children and young people, and committment to achieving shared outcomes.

 If you’re interested in getting involved, you can download our Frequently Asked Questions document for more information.